Shayaan1234/kingsbridge/index.md

 Name: neighbourhood, dtype: object
 ```

-I decided to make a graph to visualize to visually see the percentage of the listings that are in Kingsbridge, compared to the other neighborhoods in `my_bronx`.
+I decided to make a graph to visualize the percentage of the listings that are in Kingsbridge, compared to the other neighborhoods in `my_bronx`.

 **Figure 1:** _Pie Chart Comparing Listing Percentages_